metricsnow/State-based-AI-Workflow-Orchestrator/project/tests/kafka/README.md

 **CRITICAL**: All tests have been migrated from mocked tests to real integration tests.
 No mocks or placeholders are used.

+**Recent Updates**:
+- All environment values use production patterns ("dev", "staging", "prod") - NO "test" placeholders
+- All mock objects replaced with real data containers or production objects
+- All tests verified to use production conditions only

 ## Running Tests

 ```bash